intel/auto-round/README.md

   </tr>
 </table>

-We provide a [comparative analysis](docs/README.md) with other methods in our accuracy data section.
+We provide a [comprehensive analysis](docs/README.md) with other methods in our accuracy data section.
 Notably, our approach has outperformed GPTQ with a score of 30/32 and AWQ with a score of 27/32 across llamv1/llamav2/mistral-7b on W4G-1, W4G128, W3G128, W2G128.
 And the tuning costs are comparable.

 ## Tips
 1 Consider increasing tuning steps to achieve better results, albeit with increased tuning time.